Do I Need a Texas Criminal Defense Attorney?

 Your criminal defense attorney has his or her sights on what is most important—your future—which means that he or she is dedicated to doing what it takes to defend your legal rights within the parameters of the law and the evidence in your case.

-Ultimately, your attorney will focus on crafting your strongest defense and on skillfully negotiating with the prosecution for the best possible terms moving forward, whatever this means in your unique case.
+Ultimately, your attorney will focus on crafting your strongest defense and skillfully negotiating with the prosecution for the best possible terms moving forward, whatever this means in your unique case.

 Understanding of the Conduct of Law Enforcement